Information for future students

 This interdisciplinary program is the right fit for you if you are driven by the curiosity to gain a holistic understanding of the physics of the Earth system and to understand how its key components function physically.
 You will acquire the scientific foundations to investigate and describe the dynamics of the solid earth, oceans, and atmosphere using physical and mathematical methods.
 Through this program, you will learn about important topics such as earthquakes, climate change, and hurricanes— areas of great public interest.
 You will gain skills in observation methods, interpretation procedures, and modeling techniques.
 This study program is closely linked to current research in the respective disciplines, offering you opportunities to engage in research projects early on, participate in measurement campaigns, and work with data evaluation and modeling.

-Insights into the BSc ESP at Unitag
+Insights into studying BSc ESP

 Every year in February, the University Hamburg opens its doors for prospective students: the "Unitag".
 In many talks and events you can learn how studying at a university works, which study program fits you and what campus life at the UHH has to offer.

-This year, the Unitag will take place on 24 February 2026 from 8 am to 5 pm.
+The next Unitag will take place on 23 February 2027.
 More information and the full program can be found on the Unitag website.

 11:00 – 11:45 Exploring the Physics of the Earth System: From Volcanoes to clouds, waves and sea ice (in English)